United States ex rel. Kelly v. Amgen Corporation (E.D.N.Y.) – $762 Million Settlement

-Case DescriptionCASE TYPE: Whistleblower/ Qui Tam
+Case Type: Whistleblower/ Qui Tam

-COMPANY: Amgen Inc.
+Company: Amgen Inc.

-December 19, 2012, Washington, DC — Sanford Heisler Sharp, a leading public interest law firm, announced a $762 million global qui tam settlement with Amgen, Inc. and the United States Department of Justice.
+December 19, 2012, Washington, DC — Sanford Heisler Sharp a leading public interest law firm, announced a $762 million global qui tam settlement with Amgen, Inc. and the United States Department of Justice.
 The settlement includes a $612 million civil settlement, a $14 million forfeiture and $136 million in criminal fines.

 Headquartered in Thousand Oaks, CA, Amgen is a leading human therapeutics company in the biotechnology industry.
 The whistleblower (“relator”) who was represented by Sanford Heisler, one of several realtors who took part in the Government’s investigation, had been employed as an oncology pharmaceutical sales representative for Amgen from 2002 through 2005.
 In 2007, the relator filed suit against her former employer in the U.S. District Court for the Eastern District of Pennsylvania under a federal whistleblower statute, the Federal False Claims Act (31 U.S.C. § 3729).